 reset():FlxPath

 Just resets some debugging related variables (for debugger renderer).
-Also resets autoCenter to true.
+Also resets centerMode to CENTER.

 Returns: